fbpx

 Causes of dysphonetic dyslexia

-Although some causes of dyslexia have a genetic origin (Kere, 2014), and environmental factors play an important role (Stein, 2018), cognition mediates brain-behavior relationships and therefore offers a sufficient level of explanation for the development of principled interventions.
+Although some causes of dyslexia have a genetic origin (Kere, 2014) and environmental factors play an important role (Stein, 2018), cognition mediates brain-behavior relationships and, therefore, offers a sufficient level of explanation for developing principled interventions.
 We thus need to understand the cognitive difficulties that underpin reading failure, regardless of whether their origin is constitutional or environmental (Elliott & Grigorenko, 2014).

-We cannot address dyslexia without an understanding that learning is a stratified process: one step needs to be mastered well enough before subsequent steps can be learned.
+We cannot address dyslexia without an understanding that learning is a stratified process: one step must be mastered well enough before subsequent steps can be learned.
 This means that there is a sequence involved in learning.
-It is like climbing a ladder; if you miss one of the rungs of the ladder, you will fall.
-If you miss out on one of the important steps in the learning process, you will not be able to master subsequent steps.
+It is like climbing a ladder; you will fall if you miss one of the ladder’s rungs.
+If you miss out on one of the important steps in the learning process, you cannot master subsequent steps.

-A simple and practical example of this is the fact that one has to learn to count before it becomes possible to learn to add and subtract.
-If one tries to teach a child to add and subtract before he has been taught to count, one will quickly discover that no amount of effort will ever succeed in teaching the child these skills.
+A simple and practical example is that one has to learn to count before it becomes possible to learn to add and subtract.
+If one tries to teach a child to add and subtract before they have been taught to count, one will quickly discover that no amount of effort will ever succeed in teaching the child these skills.

-This principle is also of great importance on the sport field.
-If we go to a soccer field to watch the coach at work, we shall soon find that he spends a lot of time drilling his players in basic skills, like heading, passing, dribbling, kicking, etc. The players who are most proficient at these basic skills usually turn out to be the best in the actual game situation.
+This principle is also of great importance on the sports field.
+If we go to a soccer field to watch the coach at work, we shall soon find that he spends much time drilling his players in basic skills, like heading, passing, dribbling, and kicking.
+The players most proficient at these basic skills usually turn out to be the best when playing in soccer games.

-In the same way, there are also certain skills and knowledge that a child must acquire first, before it becomes possible for him to become a good reader.
-Underlying cognitive skills include:
+In the same way, a child must acquire specific skills and knowledge first, before it becomes possible to become a good reader.

-To understand what causes auditory dyslexia we need to focus on the cognitive skills that underpin language-related functions.
+To understand what causes auditory dyslexia, we must focus on the cognitive skills underpinning language-related functions.
 Cognitive skills of importance include — but are not limited to — phonological awareness, verbal short-term memory, and rapid automatized naming.

-Phonological awareness refers to an individual’s awareness of the phonological structure, or sound structure, of language.
-It is a listening skill that includes the ability to distinguish units of speech, such as rhymes, syllables in words, and individual phonemes in syllables.
+• Phonological awareness refers to an individual’s awareness of the phonological structure — or sound structure — of language.
+It is a listening skill that includes distinguishing speech units, such as rhymes, syllables in words, and individual phonemes in syllables.

-Verbal memory involves recall for words or verbal items.
+• Verbal short-term memory involves the recall of words or verbal items.
 Verbal short-term memory capacity, as measured by digit span or non-word repetition, is typically reduced in children with dyslexia, and this reduction is still present in adults with a history of dyslexia.

-Rapid naming refers to the speed with which the names of symbols (letters, numbers, colors, or pictured objects) can be retrieved from long-term memory.
-This process is often termed rapid automatized naming (RAN), and people with dyslexia typically score poorer on RAN assessments than normal readers.
+• Rapid naming refers to the speed with which the names of symbols (letters, numbers, colors, or pictured objects) can be retrieved from long-term memory.
+This process is often termed rapid automatized naming (RAN), and people with dyslexia typically score poorer on RAN assessments than typical readers.

 Treatment of dysphonetic dyslexia

 The good news is that weaknesses in foundational skills can be attacked head-on; it is possible to strengthen these cognitive skills through training and practice.
-Edublox’s Development Tutor and Live Tutor aim at strengthening underlying cognitive skills including rapid recall, auditory short-term, and working memory.
-In addition, children with dyslexia receive application in the form of reading and spelling lessons.
-Edublox’s Live Tutor is based on the Orton Gillingham approach but simultaneously aims at developing the brain’s visual word form area.
+Edublox’s Development Tutor aims at strengthening underlying cognitive skills, including rapid recall, auditory short-term, and working memory.

 Book a free consultation to discuss your child’s learning needs after watching the video below.